danlabset/ML/README.md

-# California Housing Price Prediction ML with XGBOOST , Linera Regression and  RandomForestRegressor
+# California Housing Price Prediction ML with XGBOOST , Linear Regression and  RandomForestRegressor

 ## Overview
 This repository contains a Python script for predicting housing prices in California using the California Housing dataset.
 The script utilizes the XGBoost regression model for training and evaluation.